Where Should Materials Never Be Stored

 Near Open Flames or Heat Sources

 If you keep flammable liquids, solvents, or even aerosol cans close to a stove, heater, or open flame, you’re inviting trouble.
+Plus, the heat accelerates evaporation, creating a vapor cloud that can spark with a single spark.
 In practice, store these items in a cool, metal cabinet away from any ignition source.
-Also, the heat accelerates evaporation, creating a vapor cloud that can spark with a single spark.
 A garage shelf next to a water heater is a classic mistake; move it to a dedicated storage room with proper ventilation.

 In Direct Sunlight